Dongfeng Motor Corporation: Fengdu

+Nissan Import & Export (Guangzhou)

+The Nissan Import & Export (Guangzhou) is the first joint venture vehicle import and export entity set up by a foreign-funded automotive company in China.
+Nissan holds a 60% stake, while Dongfeng Motor Group holds the remaining 40%.
+The Dongfeng Nissan N7 and Frontier Pro PHEV will be the first models developed locally in China for export to overseas markets.

 Other Nissan joint ventures

 Other joint ventures include Dongfeng Nissan Passenger Vehicle Co, a unit of Dongfeng Motor Company that makes automobiles for the domestic market and has exported to Egypt.
 Another unit of Dongfeng Motor Co., Ltd., Zhengzhou Nissan Automobile Co, manufactures light commercial vehicles.
 Most Zhengzhou products are sold under the Dongfeng brand, such as the Dongfeng Rich (Rui Qi), a reworked Nissan D22.

 Nissan joint venture sites

 A passenger-car production base and technical center in Guangzhou, Guangdong, are part of both the Nissan joint venture Dongfeng Motor Co and a unit of that joint venture, Dongfeng Nissan Passenger Vehicle Co.

 Another Guangzhou production base manufactures Nissan engines.
 As of 2009, a Nissan joint venture engine production base in Shiyan, Hubei province, produced diesel engines and other sites, auto parts.
 It is possible this location has been shuttered and the tooling moved as Dongfeng bought out Nissan's stake in a joint venture company, Dongfeng Nissan Diesel Motor Co Ltd, as part of a deal to initiate a new joint venture with Volvo.
 In the Huadu District of Guangzhou, a production base was under construction in late 2010.
 Planned to have a 240,000 units/year production capacity, these may be engines not vehicles.
 It could be the large-scale vehicle production base under construction in 2010 that would expand Dongfeng-Nissan local production capacity in this area to 600,000 units/year.

 A joint venture with Nissan has a production base, Zhengzhou Light Truck plant, in Zhengzhou, Henan.
 In 2010, this was joined by a second, increasing production capacity by 120,000 units/year.
 Production capacity figures may consider engines and vehicles as discrete.

 A handful of Nissan joint venture production bases are located in Xiangfan, Hubei, making light commercial vehicles and cars.